Minnesota Historical Society: History

-The Minnesota Historical Society was established on October 20, 1849 as the fifth act of the Minnesota Territorial Legislature.
+The Minnesota Historical Society was established on October 20, 1849, as the fifth act of the Minnesota Territorial Legislature.
 The Society was established earlier than was common for historical societies in other states.
 As Territorial Governor, Alexander Ramsey recommended saving every newspaper published in the Minnesota Territory.
 Ramsey stated "the preservation by a community, of materials for the composition of its history, when a future time shall require it to be written, is a task not without its uses; and, when early commenced, easily accomplished."
 Charles K. Smith, the first Secretary of the Minnesota Territory, drew up the act and following the Society's charter, Smith and 18 other incorporators formally organized the Society on November 15, 1849.

 Upon organization, the Society had no headquarters.
 The Society initially used the Territorial Secretary's office, hotel rooms, and store lofts.
 In 1855, the Society was granted a room in the Minnesota State Capitol.
 Enabled by an 1856 amendment to the Society's charter allowing the Society to own unlimited property, the Society began a capital campaign to fund the construction of its own building..

 Daniel A. Robertson, former editor and proprietor of the Minnesota Democrat served as chairman of the building committee.
 Robertson raised $1,500 via the sale of sixty-two lifetime memberships to the Society in order to fund the acquisition of two lots to serve as the site of a building to house the society.
-On expectation that fundraising would continue at a similar place, plans were made to begin a two-year building construction On June 24, 1856, the Society held a gala with invitations sent to scientific and literary guests from across the nation to celebrate the laying of the cornerstone of the building.
+On the expectation that fundraising would continue at a similar place, plans were made to begin a two-year building construction On June 24, 1856, the Society held a gala with invitations sent to scientific and literary guests from across the nation to celebrate the laying of the cornerstone of the building.
 The gala was reported in the Pioneer and Democrat as the "grandest gala day in the history of our city".
 Two weeks later, the building committee had exhausted their funds and passed a resolution to assess annual members five dollars in order to pay for the protection of the building foundation against winter frosts at the cost of $100.
 The society approved a search for an architect who could draft a structure that could be built for $15,000 or less.
 Following the protection of the foundation, work on the building ceased as the Panic of 1857 resulted in the impoverishment of many formerly wealthy Minnesotans.

 The Society would continue to operate out of the Capitol until the Minnesota State Legislature appropriated $500,000 for the construction of a fireproof historical building via an act passed in 1913 and amended in 1915.
 The building was completed in 1917 and the Society finished the process of moving its collections on March 1, 1918.
 The building currently serves as the Minnesota Judicial Center.
 The Society moved to its current location, the Minnesota History Center, in 1992.